Robert Swartburg: Miami

-In 1972 he merged his firm with Grove-Haack & Associates and served as a consultant.
-According to the 1971 Polk's guide, Swartburg retained an office at the Roosevelt Building (4014 Chase Ave, suite #220, Miami Beach, Fl) and lived in a house he built in 1936 at the address 2940 Flamingo Drive, Miami Beach, Fl.
-The house features a Georgian door Swartburg carved himself after his search for a knowledgeable plasterer in Miami brought no results.
+In 1972, he merged his firm with Grove–Haack & Associates and subsequently served as a consultant.
+According to the 1971 edition of Polk’s city directory, Swartburg maintained an office in the Roosevelt Building (4014 Chase Avenue, Suite 220, Miami Beach, Florida) and resided in a house he had built in 1936 at 2940 Flamingo Drive, Miami Beach.
+The house featured a Georgian-style door carved by Swartburg after he was unable to find a local plasterer to execute the design.

-In 2018 many of the buildings designed by Swartburg in Miami Beach were designated as historical landmarks alongside buildings of such big names as Morris Lapidus, Igor Polevitzky and Charles McKirahan to protect their architectural heritage.
-Accused of flawed job in the Justice Building construction in 1963.
+In 2018, several buildings designed by Swartburg in Miami Beach were designated as historic landmarks, alongside works by architects such as Morris Lapidus, Igor Polevitzky and Charles McKirahan to protect their architectural heritage.
+In 1963, he faced allegations of construction deficiencies related to the Justice Building project.

 Architectural style

-Swartburg was one of the leading Modernist architects I Miami, and he began his career in Miami during the mid-1920s.
-He made his name designing luxury resort buildings and later took on large government contracts, such as Miami Beach Convention Center and Miami Dade Civic Center.
-The Delano is one of the top hotels in all of Florida and it is also the first hotel in this country with an indoor and outdoor lobby.
-A City of Miami Historic Landmark, the 53 unit Vagabond Motel is considered an exemplary portrayal of the Miami Modern style for its open-air plan, jalousie windows, geometric designs, overhanging roof lines, and open air verandah with catwalk.
-Swartburg also designed the Metro Justice Building and the Delano Hotel in Miami Beach.
+Swartburg was a Modernist architect active in Miami beginning in the mid-1920s.
+He designed resort and residential buildings and later undertook major public commissions, including the Miami Beach Convention Center and the Miami-Dade Civic Center.
+Among his best-known projects is the Delano Hotel in Miami Beach, which has been described as one of Florida’s prominent historic hotels and is noted for featuring both indoor and outdoor lobby spaces The Vagabond Motel, a designated City of Miami historic landmark, is regarded as a representative example of the Miami Modern style, characterized by its open-air plan, jalousie windows, geometric ornamentation, overhanging rooflines, and open verandas with catwalks.
+Swartburg also designed the Metro Justice Building and additional residential developments in Miami Beach.

-Shore and Bayside condominium buildings have the appeal of a seaside resort by one of the most celebrated Miami Beach architects with a dramatic entrance of intersecting planes, screen-block boxed windows and angled beanpoles.
-The atomic age gave rise to a spirit of futurism, modernity and national pride,” according to Paskal.
+The Shore and Bayside condominium buildings incorporate design elements associated with resort architecture, including intersecting planes, screen-block windows, and angled structural supports, reflecting characteristics of the Miami Modern style.